Photo Courtesy of Douwe De Boer

 What is your background ?

-I am a web developer, security researcher, and a computer science student at the ETH Zürich.
+I am a web developer and security researcher.
 In my spare time, I like to contribute to open-source projects, hunt for security vulnerabilities, and triage reports.
 For a long time, one of my biggest goals has been to learn something new as often as possible and get to know people who share a similar passion for what they do.

 How long have you been bug hunting and what are you driven by ?

 I have been bug bounty hunting for roughly one and a half years, but I have been interested in security for quite a while.
 Curiosity and learning something new are what drive me the most.
 I find myself constantly wanting to try something new and learn as much about the topic as possible.

 Can you explain the genesis of security.txt ?

 security.txt started as a small idea that I put together while visiting New York City.
 The original concept was published on GitHub and thanks to all the wonderful feedback, I found myself writing up the first Internet draft.

 The basic concept of security.txt is a text file that vendors can use to instruct security researchers on how to contact them if a security vulnerability has been discovered.
 You could compare it to a site map — the individual directives in the security.txt file help the security researcher find everything they need in order to report a security issue.
 This includes where the vendor’s security policy, acknowledgements page, and PGP key are located.